Tanjib-Rafi/DevOps/Azure/azure-k8s-internals.md

 Always update your kubeconfig after (re)initializing your cluster.
 ```

+####
+How to make a public ip master node to private ip?

+`
+ip a
+`

+`
+sudo nano /etc/kubernetes/manifests/etcd.yaml
+`

+`
+sudo nano /etc/kubernetes/manifests/kube-apiserver.yaml
+`

+`
+sudo ss -tulnp | grep 2379
+`

+`
+sudo ss -tulnp | grep 6443
+`

+- Make the vm also private for master node for security

 # Generates and prints a kubeadm join command, which you can run on a new worker node to join it to your existing Kubernetes cluster.
 `
 kubeadm token create --print-join-command